rodrigues/deli/README.md

 See [`lib/deli/config.ex`](https://github.com/rodrigues/deli/blob/master/lib/deli/config.ex) for all configuration options (and their defaults).

+## Deploy

 ```bash
 $ mix deli
 ```

-The command above does full cycle deploy:
+The task above does full cycle deploy:

 - Create a local build env
 - Build release in this env